 Registering with Grants.gov is a one-time process; however, if you are a first time registrant it could take up to several weeks to have your registration validated and confirmed and to receive your user password.
 It is highly recommended you start the registration process as early as possible to prevent delays in submitting your application package to our agency by the deadline specified.
-There are three steps that you must complete before you are able to register: 1) Register with Central Contractor Registry (CCR); 2) Register yourself as an Authorized Organization Representative (AOR), and 3) Be authorized as an AOR by your organization.
-For more Information, go to www.grants.gov.
 Note: Your CCR Registration must be renewed once a year.
-Failure to renew your CCR registration may prohibit submission of a grant application through Grants.gov.
+Failure to renew your CCR registration may prohibit submission of a grant application through GMS.